oasis-tcs/sarif-spec/EditorsReports/Editor's report 2018-10-10.md

         equivalent serialization format, but it will not be part of SARIF v2.0.
 Michael will add comments to the issue documenting his discussions with Micro Focus on this topic.

+    1. [Issue #208](https://github.com/oasis-tcs/sarif-spec/issues/208): "Suggestion: require uriBaseId to be case-insensitive"

+        Michael, Jim, and I discussed this at length.
+I copied the email thread into the issue.
+In short: The issue of inconsistent casing of `uriBaseId`s only comes up if you try to compare `uriBaseId`s across log files.
+The engineering system can decide whether two `uriBaseId`s from different log files are the same; it's not a format issue.
+Finally, on some OS's, environment variable names (a common source of uriBaseIds) _are_ case-sensitive.

     1. [Issue #229](https://github.com/oasis-tcs/sarif-spec/issues/229): "We do not have an automationGuid to match automationLogicalId"

         I closed this as duplicate of [Issue #217](https://github.com/oasis-tcs/sarif-spec/issues/217): "Consider adding a discrete 'id' object,"